umer7/VDCNN/README.md

 # VDCNN
-Tensorflow Implementation of Very Deep Convolutional Neural Network for Text Classification.
+Keras Implementation of Very Deep Convolutional Neural Network for Text Classification.

 ## Note
 This is the clone of origanal repository of VDCNN which is a simple Keras implementation of VDCNN model proposed by Conneau et al. [Paper](https://arxiv.org/abs/1606.01781) for VDCNN.